New Bank inflation report may bring QE back in play

 However, with 10-year gilt yields already at a record low, more purchases of these assets might not prove much of a help, Walker said, adding he would be looking for any hint the Bank might take other measures to support the economy.

-The Bank's options are restricted, though.
-Corporate bond and commercial paper markets are smaller than in other advanced economies, which has limited past central bank intervention there, and the Baml has strongly resisted calls to extend its 2008 Special Liquidity Scheme for banks, which expires in January 2012.
+The BoE's options are restricted, though.
+British corporate bond and commercial paper markets are smaller than in other advanced economies, which has limited past central bank intervention there, and the Bank has strongly resisted calls to extend its 2008 Special Liquidity Scheme for banks, which expires in January 2012.

 Deutsche Bank economist George Buckley was doubtful whether the habitually guarded King would give any real guidance as to the tipping point for the central bank to either launch a new bout of QE, or should growth improve, raise interest rates.